 You can also find other popular truck spacers skateboard users prefer in Bronson Speed Co. and Heady Shake Pro.

-Others who are tight in budget may also consider buying bearings with built-in spacers.
+Others who are tight on a budget may also consider choosing bearings with built-in spacers.
 These can be a more affordable option, but you still have to ensure their quality.

 Spacers offer various benefits.
 They prolong the life of the bearings, align the trucks and their parts, and distribute the rider’s weight evenly through the skateboard.
 With these, it’s safe to say they’re doing good things more than not.

 So, spacers VS no spacers for a skateboard?
 It would depend on your setup, whether you choose thrilling skate rides or simple cruising.
 Be mindful of the drawbacks of poor installation as well.

 Hi, I am Charles Harris.
 I opened this site to write as much as I can about my biggest passion – skateboarding!

 I started as a clumsy yet passionate rookie 10 years ago to now a still passionate yet much better skateboarder!
 But I have to tell you, the whole journey has always been fun and rewarding, indeed not without hardship.